boto/boto3/docs/source/guide/migrationec2.rst

     subnet = vpc.create_subnet(CidrBlock='10.0.0.0/25')
     gateway = ec2.create_internet_gateway()

-Attaching and Detaching an Elastic IP and Gateway
+Attaching and detaching an elastic IP and gateway
 -------------------------------------------------
 Elastic IPs and gateways provide a way for instances inside of a VPC to communicate with the outside world::